Articles

 Whether you’re looking to stand out to new potential partnerships or want to entice people to work with you, having an innovative partner account manager who can think strategically and long-term is an asset, especially given the fast-changing pace of the industry.
 Being able to identify new beneficial initiatives and pursue them can have a significant effect on how quickly you grow in your company’s strategic direction.

 The nature of the industry lends itself to strategic innovation.
-It’s all about new connections, growing ecosystems, diversifying revenue streams, new ways to sell products and services.
+It’s all about new connections, growing ecosystems, diversifying revenue streams and finding new ways to sell products and services.
 It’s essential that those leading the charge be nimble and strategy-driven.

 Foundational sales skills